EXCLUSIVE-Nubank sees Brazil downturn as a chance to grow faster -CEO

 Closer on the horizon, Nubank is preparing to launch checking accounts in Mexico this year, after it received regulatory approval for its acquisition of local lender Akala.

-The growth of the Mexican operation has been a pleasant surprise, Velez said, making Nubank the country's largest credit card issuer, with 760,000 clients.
+The growth of the Mexican operation has been a pleasant surprise, Velez said, making Nubank the country's largest credit card issuer of new cards issued monthly, with 760,000 clients.

 Mexico has lower financial penetration rates and less competition than Brazil, he added.